Maine has four seasons, and being outdoors year round is the plan.

 Lower population levels, 44 people per mile in southern Maine, 11 in the same square mile in Aroostook County means you don't run in to many folks.

 But the ones you do meet are friendly.
+Will help you out, do you a favor.
 They smile, nod, say hello and are pleasant.
 Mainers have plenty of elbow room.
 Are not out to bother anyone and it's vice versa from our neighbors, local community citizens.
 Even our wildlife in Maine get along as the image above shows.
 Respect for others creates an atmosphere of easy living without judgement.
+Respect for our area, others in it is a big component of the Down to Earth atmosphere.
+Simple living is less complicated and fuller, genuine, richer.

-Maine's history includes rural living which means woods, farming, coastal fishing industries are a big part of day to day life.
+Maine's history includes rural small town living which means woods, farming, coastal fishing industries are a big part of day to day life.

-But Mainers would rather be hiking a trail, on a frozen lake ice fishing, cross country and down hill skiing.
-Or on a four wheeler ATV trails, sailing across a lake.
+Get out of the canvas folding chair with the drink holder.
+Mainers would rather be hiking a trail, on a frozen lake ice fishing, cross country and down hill skiing.
+Or on a four wheeler exploring ATV trails, sailing across a lake.
 Swimming in it to cool off and get some healthy exercise.
+Hiking up Mount Katahdin and other trails puts you closer to Nature.

 Spring gardens get planted as the seed catalogs arrive.